developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxSettingsManager/index.md

 	You can see that the Enterprise Reset option is disabled from settings UI.

-This is how Settings Manager is used to configure Enterprise Reset option in Settings UI of your Symbol device using Profile Wizard.
+This is how Settings Manager is used to configure Enterprise Reset option in Settings UI of your Zebra device using Profile Wizard.

 ##Important Programming Tips##